WEED AND MOSS REMOVAL - BEAVERTON

 The basic principle behind effective and long-lasting weed and moss control is that healthy soil and grass promote vigorous plant growth that out-competes the weeds.
 True, there are many commercial herbicides available in the market that can eradicate weeds in no time.
 However, most, if not all of these herbicides are non-selective, meaning they will destroy anything green, and that includes the grass on your lawn.

 The better route to take when it comes to weed management is to first test the soil to find out if there are any nutritional deficiencies.
-You can hire a weed and moss control specialist to do this for you.
+You can hire a weed and moss control specialist in Beaverton to do this for you.
 Based on your soil test results, a specialist will be able to formulate a treatment and maintenance program to help keep weed and moss at bay.
 He can also recommend best practices such as reducing soil compaction by aeration and mowing at the best level possible to encourage dense and lush grass growth that’s capable of crowding and snuffing out weed and moss.

 WHY GET PROFESSIONAL HELP FOR WEED AND MOSS REMOVAL